erkston/lobby-bot-dl/README.md

 - LobbyAutoReset - When True the bot will reset and reopen the lobby after LobbyCooldown has passed.
 When false it will close the lobby completely.
 Note that using the Admin Panel reset button will cause future possible resets to ignore this setting.
 - LobbyMessageTitle - Title of the discord message showing the lobby information
 - LobbyMessageColor and ActiveMessageColor - Hex values used for the discord embed messages
+- EnableImageSend - Enables the bot to send an image when it sends team assignments and connect info.
+Can help to make sure players know what team they're on.
 - LobbyThreshold - The number of players required to launch the lobby.
 Total number of players (two teams and "either").
 Must be even.
 - LobbyCooldown - Time after which the bot will either reset or close the lobby (based on LobbyAutoReset).
 Must have units attached (30m, 2h, 1d, etc).
 Note that using the Admin Panel reset button will force the bot to do nothing when the cooldown has passed (lobby can be reset manually via Admin Panel)
 - SapphireTeamName, AmberTeamName, and EitherTeamName - The team names for the lobby (left, right, and fill teams respectively)
 - EnableHeroDraft - Enables hero draft once the lobby fills up.
 Heroes are set in config/heroes.json but limited to 25.
-- EnableImageSend - Enables the bot to send an image when it sends team assignments and connect info.
-Can help to make sure players know what team they're on.
+- EnablePlayerDraft - Enables Captains Mode/Player Draft

 (*) Role and Channel settings accept either their name or the discord ID (right click > Copy ID if you have Discord developer mode enabled)